uniquepersun/musee/README.md

 ## usage
 clone the repo and deploy it!!
+OR visit [this](https://uniquepersun.github.io/musee/)

 ##  Features :sparkles:
 - music player with a nice UI